 How is the Festival Celebrated?

 The main event takes place on the last day of the festival.
-A traditional procession (known as Jumboo Savari) winds its way through the streets of Mysore, starting at 2.45 p.m. from Mysore Palace and ending in Bannimantap.
-It features an idol of the Goddess Chamundeshwari, which is privately worshiped by the royal family beforehand, carried atop a lavishly decorated elephant.
+A traditional procession (known as Jumboo Savari) winds its way through the streets of Mysore, starting from Mysore Palace and ending in Bannimantap.
+It features an idol of the Goddess Chamundeshwari, which is worshiped privately by the royal family beforehand, carried atop a lavishly decorated elephant.
 Colorful floats and cultural troupes accompany it.
-In the evening, from 8 p.m., there's a torch-light parade at the Bannimantap grounds on the outskirts of the city.
+In the evening, from 7 p.m., there's a Torch-Light Parade at the Bannimantap grounds on the outskirts of the city.
 Highlights include fireworks, daredevil stunts on motorcycles, and a laser show.

-Other popular attractions include Yuva Dasara (an event targeted at the youth), food festival, cultural programs at Mysore Palace, sporting events (such as wrestling), a shopping festival, a flower show, and helicopter and hot air balloon rides.
+Other popular attractions include Yuva Dasara (an event targeted at the youth), food festival, cultural programs at various venues, sound and light show, sporting events (such as wrestling), a shopping festival, a flower show, vintage car rally, kite festival, and film festival.

 Dasara Sightseeing Tours

-- You can also get an aerial view of the city!
-Short 10 minute helicopter tours over Mysore depart from Lalitha Mahal helipad between 9 a.m. and 5 p.m.
-The cost is 2,300 rupees per person.
+- You can get an aerial view of Mysore by taking a short 10 minute helicopter ride over the city.
+The rides depart from Lalitha Mahal helipad between 9 a.m. and 5 p.m.
 Tickets are available from the helipad counter.

 Is Mysore Dasara Free?

 Many events that happen as part of Mysore Dasara are free.
 However, the procession and torch light parade require tickets.
 A restricted number of VIP Gold Cards are available.
 These premium passes provide separate seating arrangements with VIP facilities, free entry to many Mysore attractions including the zoo, and a range of other benefits during the festival.
-The cost of the VIP Gold Card for 2017 is 3,999 rupees for one person.
-It can be purchased online here.
-The details of other tickets are yet to be released.
+All tickets can be purchased online.
+Prices start from 250 rupees.
+Gold Cards cost 3,999 rupees.